John Allin: Presiding Bishop

 He served until he was elected Presiding Bishop in 1974, as the "most conservative" of five candidates.
 In 1978, he offered to resign because of his opposition as a theological conservative to women's ordination, but he was persuaded to remain in office.
 He was the last Presiding Bishop of the Episcopal Church to have opposed women's ordination and held a pro-life stance.
 He retired in 1985.

 Retirement and personal life

 After his term as Presiding Bishop, Allin was vicar at St. Ann's Episcopal Church in Kennebunkport, Maine, where his friend George H. W. Bush was on the vestry.

-He was married to Ann; the couple had one son and three daughters.
+He married Ann Frances "Big Ann" Kelly in 1949; the couple had one son and three daughters.
 Allin died in Jackson, Mississippi on March 6, 1998, aged 76.